 Please detail the relevant information for your project team.
-The lead applicant needs to be affiliated to one of the SPCR member departments.
-There is the option for joint lead applicants on the project.
-If you do have a joint lead, please copy the relevant box.
+The lead applicant needs to be employed by one of the SPCR members.
+There is the option for joint lead applicants on the project, in which case please copy the relevant box.
 The box for the co-applicants can be copied and pasted as many times as needed.
 Co-applicants can come from outside the SPCR network.
 Use the drop-down box to specify people's profile.